Address: Town Hall, First Floor, 2 Main St.

 Fax: (603) 673-4138

 The Amherst Assessing Office is responsible for calculating the Assessed Value of each property in Amherst and ensuring that each is assessed equitably in relation to market value.
 Property taxes are then calculated, based on the assessed value of each property.
-Amherst utilizes software provided by Vision Appraisal Technology of Northboro, MA.
-The assessed values of Amherst properties can be found in the Vision Appraisal Online Database.
+Amherst utilized software provided by Vision Government Solutions of Northboro, MA.
+The assessed values of Amherst properties can be found on the following link: http://gis.vgsi.com/amherstnh

-Applications for all exemptions, tax deferrals (formerly the elderly & disabled tax lien), and tax credits must be made no later than April 15th, preceding the setting of the tax rate ( RSA 72:33 ).
-The taxpayer must be qualified for the exemption, deferral, or credit as of April 1st of the tax year claimed.
+Applications for all exemptions, tax credits, and current use must be filed no later than April 15th preceding the setting of the tax rate (RSA 72:33).
+The taxpayer must be qualified for the exemption or tax credit as of April 1st of the tax year claimed.
 The financial qualifications will be judged as of the time the application is filed.
-The Assessing Officials are to provide a written decision.
+The Assessing Officials are to provide a written decision on all applications submitted.
+All these forms may be obtained from this link: http://revenue.nh.gov/forms/index.htm#property.
+Most of these applications require additional information to be submitted so you will need to file these directly with the Assessing Office or postmarked by the deadline date.

-Applications for abatements must be made by March 1st following the notice of the tax.
+Application for abatements must be made by March 1st following the notice of the tax.
 The Assessing Officials are to grant or deny the abatement by July 1st.
-The taxpayer may appeal the denial of an abatement to the Board of Tax & Land Appeals or to Superior Court, but not both, by September 1st.
+The taxpayer may appeal the denial of an abatement to The Board of Tax and Land Appeals or to Superior Court, but not both by September 1st.
 These dates are adjusted if the tax bills are mailed after December 31st.
+This and all information regarding assessing practices and RSA’s is available on this link: http://www.revenue.nh.gov/munc_prop/propertyappraisal.htm.
+To download an abatement form click here.

-March 1 Last day to file for abatements for the upcoming tax year.
+March 1 Last day to file for abatements for the previous tax year.

 April 15 Last day for religious, educational, and charitable organizations to file annual list of all exempt property with assessing officials.
 Refusal to file may be grounds for denial.